ACruzadoP/50_meme_generator/README.md

 This is 50th screencast, called "50.
 React Meme Generator Capstone Project"<br />
 https://scrimba.com/course/glearnreact

+<br /><br />

-Create the boilerplate to get React to render something on the screen<br />
+- Create the boilerplate to get React to render something on the screen
-Render an App component, which you'll need to create separately<br /><br />
+- Render an App component, which you'll need to create separately

 Create 2 new components - Header and MemeGenerator<br />
 Header will only display things<br />